 BACKGROUND / HISTORY: In March, the Planning & Zoning Commission reviewed the introductory and existing conditions material of the Town Plan and gave guidance to staff.
 In April, the Commission reviewed Sidewalks, Drainage and Development sections of the Town Plan.

-In May the Commission reviewed the NW Military Highway section of the Town Plan.
+In May, the Commission reviewed the NW Military Highway section of the Town Plan.
+In June, the Municipal Tract section of the Town Plan was reviewed by the Commission.

-In June the Municipal Tract section of the Town Plan was reviewed by the Commission.
+In July, the entire Town Plan draft as a whole was reviewed by the Commission.